Two well-equipped walkers on the tyndall Range track. They are looking down on a large alpine lake. Edging the lake are tall, sheer cliffs.

 The Tasmanian Government has committed $2.75 million to improve the Edge of the World visitor site, while protecting the important Aboriginal cultural heritage and natural values of the area.

-More information about the project can be found on the Edge of the World Revitalisation Project webpage.
+More information about the project can be found on the Edge of the World Revitalisation Project web page.

 The Nut State Reserve Infrastructure Projects